email2ify/drf-frieds/README.md

 ## Home Page

-When you first enter the API site, you are directed to the route Hompage, with a "message": "Welcome to my backend api for Friends Network!".
+The home page is displayed a route Hompage, with a "message": "Welcome to my backend api for Friends Network!".

 ![homepage](https://github.com/email2ify/drf_friends/assets/110549305/e618fed2-a6ed-4480-be76-90b5c3644399)